ratfactor/ziglings/README.md

 ## Advanced Usage

-It can be handy to check just a single exercise or _start_ from a single exercise:
+It can be handy to check just a single exercise:

 ```
 zig build -Dn=19
-zig build -Dn=19 start
 ```

 You can also run without checking for correctness: